awslabs/robustqa-acl23/README.md

 ```

 ## Raw Data & Annotations
- Due to data license and legal constraints, we could only provide partial
+Due to data license and legal constraints, we could only provide partial final data, and our new annotations without raw data.
+You can find them in `data/.` All files in this folder are tracked by _[Git LFS](https://git-lfs.com/)_.

 For the rest of the data, we provide instructions to download raw data, and process them into uniform data format for RobustQA.
 In general, after data processing, you can expect to have the following data and field,